Last Updated on October 15, 2024 by Suttons Horticultural Team

 What should you do with your garlic flower?

-If you’re growing your garlic to produce large and strongly-flavoured bulbs, make sure to remove your garlic scapes as soon as they appear and definitely before they flower properly.
-The flower takes energy away from the developing underground bulb, but doesn’t detract from the flavour unless left to fully open and mature, so don’t worry too much if you miss a couple.
+If you’re growing your garlic to produce large and strongly-flavoured bulbs, be sure to remove your garlic scapes as soon as they appear and definitely before they flower properly.
+The flower takes energy away from the developing underground bulb, but it won’t detract from the flavour unless left to fully open and mature, so don’t worry too much if you miss a couple.

 Scapes are edible, with a milder taste than the garlic bulb itself.
 Add your young scapes to salads, or treat them like you would a garlic bulb or wet garlic.
 Pick them young, while the flower is still concealed in the bud, so they’re tender.
 They’re delicious fried with butter, salt and pepper, or in a pesto.

 Garlic scapes last for around three weeks in the fridge after cutting.
-They’re not readily available in the supermarket, so cutting your own from your garlic crop is the best way to get your hands on this tasty novelty.
+They’re not readily available in the supermarket, so growing your own garlic is the best way to get your hands on this tasty bonus crop.

 We hope you enjoy your garlic scapes!
-Find out how to grow your own garlic with our garlic growing guide.
+Read our garlic growing guide for more information and advice.

 Lead image: Garlic ‘Carcossonne Wight’ from Suttons